Skip to content

 Inguinal Hernia

-• What: Protrusion of intestinal tissue into the scrotum through a weak spot in the abdominal wall.
+• What it is: Intestinal tissue protrudes into the scrotum through a weakened spot in the abdominal wall.

 Orchitis